Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### split

-Divides a String into substrings, puts these substrings into an array, and **returns the array**.
+Divides a String into substrings, puts these substrings into an array, and **<ins>returns the array</ins>**.
 Does not mutate the string.

 MDN syntax:
 ```js